jacoblee93/personallm/README.md

 ![](/static/img/enable-apis.png)

 GPUs are not part of the default project quota, so you will need to submit a quota increase request.
 From [this page](https://console.cloud.google.com/projectselector2/iam-admin/quotas), select your project, then filter by `Total Nvidia L4 GPU allocation without zonal redundancy, per project per region` in the search bar.
-Find your desired region, then click the side menu and press `Edit quota`:
+Find your desired region (Google currently recommends `europe-west1`, note that [pricing](https://cloud.google.com/run/pricing) may vary depending on region), then click the side menu and press `Edit quota`:

 ![](/static/img/quotas.png)